GodotSteam/GodotSteam-Docs/docs/changelog/godot3.md

 * Removed: `storeStats()` from `setAchievement()`, `resetAllStats()` as it should be called manually after them
 * Removed: `requestCurrentStats()` from `storeStats()` as it should be called manually

-## Version 3.9 Changes
+## Version 3.9

 * Added: new UGC functions `addRequiredTagGroup()`, `getQueryUGCNumTags()`, `getQueryUGCTag()`, `getQueryUGCTagDisplayName()`
 * Added: new Friends function `activateGameOverlayInviteDialogConnectString()`
 * Added: default values to leaderboard functions, you can now pass handles for specific leaderboards or use the internally-stored, last-called handle
 * Added: multiple controller types from Input function `getInputTypeForHandle()`
-* Changed: minor readability changes to function arguments and defaults
+* Changed: minor readability to function arguments and defaults
 * Changed: additional spacing and readability to overall module
 * Changed: replaced leaderboardDetailsMax with k_cLeaderboardDetailsMax
 * Changed: applied EIREXE's UTF-16 fix module-wide